Ashwell, Rutland

 Ashwell is a village and civil parish in the county of Rutland in the East Midlands of England.
+It is about 3 mi north of Oakham.

+Toponymy

+The village's name means 'spring or stream with ash trees'.

+Demography

 The population of the civil parish was 290 at the 2001 census falling to 269 at the 2011 census.
-It is located about 3 mi north of Oakham.

-The village's name means 'spring/stream with ash trees'.
+Church

-St Mary’s church is mainly of 14th-century origin, but in 1851 it underwent a major restoration by William Butterfield.
-James Adams, rector, who won a Victoria Cross in Afghanistan in 1879, is buried in the churchyard.
+St Mary's church is mainly of 14th-century origin, but in 1851 it underwent a major restoration by William Butterfield.
+James Adams (died 1903), rector, who won a Victoria Cross in Afghanistan in 1879, is buried in the churchyard.